hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/overview.md

 We are going to modify an existing KubeDirector application to learn KubeDirector application developement.

-We will start with the
+We will work with the `ubuntu18.04` KD application that we have used in the previous lessions.

 ## Basic tutorial